Committed to Adding Value.

 The Government of Canada announced new funding under the Early Learning and Child Care (ELCC) Innovation program to support organizations exploring new ideas to maximize innovative practices in ELCC services across Canada.
 Feeling the impact of COVID-19 on their team, faced with a demanding timeline, and recognizing the capacity needed to prepare the application, our client reach out to us for help.
 We went to work and provided a robust application submission.

-Framework & Facility Design
+Concept & Facility Design

 The YMCA of Newfoundland and Labrador requested a Conceptual Framework for a youth camp and outdoor and environmental education centre.
 Concepts were presented for a fully accessible, integrated and inclusive year-round included a Great Hall, OEE Learning Commons, Expeditions Outpost, Adventure Course, Lido & Wharf, bakehouse, 10 residence lodges for 175 people, and related installations.
 The unique resident lodge construction with re-purposed shipping containers in keeping with the local industry, environmental lessons, and space design innovation.
-Vetted in the provincial market with outdoor sector professionals, the design principals, program elements, space relationship models and the innovate themes and construction materials received a very positive response.
+Vetted in the provincial market with outdoor sector professionals, the design principals, program elements, space relationship models and the innovative themes and construction materials received a very positive response.
 The Centre design aligned with the four Strategic Business Units presented in the Business and Financial Model.

-& Financial Model
+& Finance Model

 The YMCA of Newfoundland and Labrador requested a comprehensive Business and Financial Model.
 Based upon four Strategic Business Units (SBU) the model presentation include market population data, strategic pricing strategies with revenue projections by SBU, occupancy blocking charts and potential client mix, financial assistance pathways, expense allocation, and recommendations for executive and financial management to consider in apply the model.